simonmg85/lokalpam_dev/wp-content/plugins/optinmonster/readme.txt

 * <a href="https://wpforms.com/" rel="friend" title="WPForms">WPForms</a> - Best WordPress Contact Form Plugin
 * <a href="https://www.monsterinsights.com/" rel="friend" title="MonsterInsights">MonsterInsights</a> - Best Google Analytics Plugin for WordPress
+* <a href="https://www.seedprod.com/" rel="friend" title="SeedProd">SeedProd</a> - Best Coming Soon &amp; Maintenance Most Plugin for WordPress

 Visit WPBeginner to learn from our <a href="http://www.wpbeginner.com/category/wp-tutorials/" rel="friend" title="WordPress Tutorials">WordPress Tutorials</a> and find out about other <a href="http://www.wpbeginner.com/category/plugins/" rel="friend" title="Best WordPress Plugins">best WordPress plugins</a>.

+To get the most value out of your growing email list, see our <a href="https://optinmonster.com/beginners-guide-to-email-marketing/" rel="friend" title="Email Marketing Guide">beginner's guide to email marketing</a>.

 = Press & Brand Assets =